icons8/lunacy-docs/docs/autolayout.md

     Nothing unfixable by `Ctrl + Z`, but still an inconvenience.

 3. You can add auto layouts to any frame with any kind of content: the frame can include just layers or a mix of <a href="https://lunacy.docs.icons8.com/layers/" target="_blank">layers</a> and <a href="https://lunacy.docs.icons8.com/basics/#frames" target="_blank">frames</a>.
-All the elements will be affected by auto layout settings unless you exclude them (for example, using absolute position, which we will go over below.
+All the elements will be affected by auto layout settings unless you exclude them (for example, using absolute position, which we will go over below).

 ## [Creating an auto layout frame](#creating-auto-layout)

-To add auto layout to a frame:
+To **add auto layout** to a frame:

 1. Select the frame.
-2. Click `+` next to **Auto layout** in the Inspector.
+2. Click `+` next to **Auto layout** in the right panel.

 The Auto layout section will open up, displaying the various properties you can apply to your frame.

 You can also select elements within the frame to change their individual auto layout settings:

-- If you select a nested auto layout frame, you’ll see the usual Auto layout section in the Inspector.
+- If you select a nested auto layout frame, you’ll see the usual Auto layout section in the right panel.
 - If you select an ordinary layer or frame inside an auto layout you’ll see its individual properties, which look like this:

 <embed type="image/svg+xml" alt="autolayout_individual" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/OKuGC-Rf4U6uZ1qJCfj5kw.svg" width="844" />